volmer/bootsy/README.md

   <% end %>
   ```

 Bootsy will group the uploaded image files as galleries and associate them to one of your models.
-For example, if you have a `Post` model and you want to use `bootsy_textarea` with it, then you should include the `MediaContainer` module:
+For example, if you have a `Post` model and you want to use `bootsy_area` with it, then you should include the `MediaContainer` module:

   ```ruby
   class Post < ActiveRecord::Base